What's nearby

 The Living Bridge

-Take a stroll across Ireland’s longest pedestrian bridge and walk from Co.
-Limerick into Co.
-Clare.
-This impressive 350m Living Bridge links the University of Limerick buildings on either side of the Shannon River.
+Take a stroll across Ireland’s longest pedestrian bridge and walk from County Limerick into County Clare.
+Nestled in the centre of the University of Limerick campus, the impressive 350m Living Bridge links the academic buildings on either side of the Shannon River.

 Milk Market